-- At this point (it depends by the user), the interview is divided in two trunks: the first one concerns front-end users, whilst the second one focuses on back-end users. - The main purpose is to is to investigate which steps a user performs when preparing him\herself to face the emergency.
+- At this point (it depends by the user), the interview is divided in two trunks: the first one concerns front-end users, whilst the second one focuses on back-end users. - The main purpose is to involve the user in the context of an emergency, creating a kind of "implicit scenario". - The target is to investigate which steps a user performs when preparing himself to face the emergency.